drips-network/docs/docs/the-drips-app/manage-funds/collect-earnings.md

 ![Including funds from current cycle](/img/drips-app/collect-earnings/4.png)

-This brings up a selector of *senders*.
+This brings up a selector for *senders*.
 If you activate a particular sender, their funds sent during the current cycle will be included with your collect transaction, but each sender you select raises the collect transaction's gas fees.

 > ⚠️ When including funds from the current cycle, the amounts shown within the collect modal are estimates based on your current system time.
 The actual amount you end up collecting may differ.